tnebes/croduino-sandbox/src/ultrasonic_counter/README.md

 Ultrasonic Ranging Module HC - SR04

 ## Output ##
-Int representing how many times the sensor was triggered
+Serial: Int representing how many times the sensor was triggered since it was turned on.